 - Agree for their GP to be contacted by our doctors for possibly review of medical records to determine the medical history of the donor applicant and his family and to crosscheck the donor’s information

 - Accept the strict rules of no payment for their donations (except for expenses)

 - Consent that their ID will be released if requested when donor children reach the age of 18 years (only “ID-release” donors, and on certain conditions the donor category “ID-release, donor’s decision in 18 years”)

 - Consent that donors have no paternal rights to a donor child, as well as donors do not have any legal responsibilities for the donor children.

 Infectious disease evaluation

-During the next step in the screening process, the donor will need to provide blood, semen and urine samples for extensive infectious screening tests.
+During the next step in the screening process, the donor will need to provide blood and urine samples for extensive infectious screening tests.
 Tests will include the following: